 Substitute \(\alert{\dfrac{3}{2}}\) for \(t\text{,}\) and follow the order of operations to simplify.

-Like terms are any terms that are exactly alike in their variable factors.
-The exponents on the variable factors must also match.
+Remember that like terms are any terms that are exactly alike in their variable factors.
+This means that the exponents on the variable factors must also match.
 For example,

 In the first expression, the two terms have different exponents, even though the base, \(x\text{,}\) is the same.
 Powers of the same variable with different exponents are not like terms.
 The first expression, \(3x^2+5x^3\text{,}\) cannot be simplified.